OlivierSohn/hamazed/BACKLOG.md

+- store status in UIAnimation, and create animations in drawStatus.

 - let the ContinueMessage logic be handled in game scheduler.

 - use another text box for networking messages, to separate concerns, to